Page Designer

 For example, for a region with id my_region and three components, two of type my_component_type_1 and one of type my_component_type_2, the default HTML wrapper is:

-In some cases, you want a component to have a different style depending on which region contains the component.
-For example, you define a component type for a product tile that uses default render settings.
-You define another component type for a carousel, which is a one-region component that scrolls through a number of other components.
-When the product tile component appears in the carousel, you want it to use different styling specific to the carousel.
+Sometimes you want a component styled differently based on its containing region.
+For example, you have a product tile component with default render settings.
+You also have a carousel component that scrolls through other components.
+When the product tile appears in the carousel, you want it to use carousel-specific styling.

-You could specify that the HTML wrapper for the carousel uses a custom CSS class called item for the first and second components.
-Then specify a different CSS class, item active, for the third component, to distinguish it as the active component in the carousel.
+You could use a custom CSS class item for the first and second components.
+Then use item active for the third component to mark it as active.
 Here's the HTML wrapper for the carousel.

 Here's the code to set the custom render settings for the carousel.
 You could include this code in the render function of the script file for the component.